cdp-ucsc/doc/cdp-docs/docs/onboarding/request_access.md

-Note, the campus VPN must be active and each tool must be accessed through the UC Santa Cruz's specific login page.
+Note, the campus's `dc-vpn` must be active and each tool must be accessed through the UC Santa Cruz's specific login page.
 The hyperlinks above will take you to the pages.